 Aspect Alternative 1 Alternative 2 Recommendation for Final SDPs Planning - Density 250 units; 50 units / ha 228 units 45 units / ha Maximum density of 228 units at 100m2 - 130m2 units preferred.
-Reduce development in CBA (WCBSP); no development on gradient steeper than 1:4.
-Any four storey buildings that could be accommodated on site are to be planned on the northern and North - western sections (adjacent to Marine Drive / Thulana) and not on the east (quieter adjacent residential area) and environmentally sensitive southern sections.
+Reduce development in CBA (WCBSP); no development on radient steeper than 1:4.
+Higher density buildings are recommended to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
+Lower density buildings recommended to be planned for the east (quieter adjacent residential area) and environmentally sensitive southern sections (i.e. gradation of building heights from west (tallest) to east (lowest)).
 Bulk Services - Water and Sewage Municipal Bulk services report carried out Augment water supply with rainwater tanks Energy Requirements Municipal Municipal Augment energy supply with solar panels Stormwater management 1: 50 year 1: 100 year As per 1:100 SWMP and recommendations by aquatic specialist Site access and traffic impact Access from Marine Drive and Cutty Sark area TIA carried out; access to Thulana in the north; main access from Marine Drive; no main access from Cutty Sark area, only emergency access As per TIA Conservation Status / value and flora Development placed in CBA Development (2850m2) proposed CBA Development proposed on steeper area which exceeds 1: 5 gradients.
 New road in south proposed Reduce development in CBA (WCBSP) from 2850m2 to 1200m2; No new paths / roads / tracks in southern CBA section - convert existing road to footpath; no driving permitted on this path.
-Approved firebreaks / fire proof hedges in southernmost areas of development

-Fauna No fencing at southern edge of erf Erosion Risk No development on gradient steeper than 1:4.
+Approved firebreaks / fire proof hedges in southernmost areas of development Fauna No fencing at southern edge of erf Erosion Risk No development on gradient steeper than 1:4.